-OBPs were found to forage successionally following the sequential ripening of seeds in the various saltmarsh species and require habitat which provides a variety of appropriate food plants throughout the winter period (Yugovic, 1984; Loyn et al., 1986).
-The majority of traditional OBP food plants flower in summer and carry seed through to the early winter months (early March to early June) including the favoured Beaded Glasswort (Sarcocornia quinqueflora), Austral Seablite (Suaeda australis) and Southern Sea-heath (Frankenia pauciflora).
-Other plants flower in winter or spring providing OBPs with food from mid-August to November, such as Shrubby Glasswort (Sclerostegia arbuscula), with their diet being supplemented with Oakleaf Goosefoot (Chenopodium glaucum) and Arthrocnemum arbusculum (Yugovic, 1984; Loyn et al., 1986).
-Food appears to become scarce during the middle of winter after Beaded Glasswort loses its seeds until seeds from Shrubby Glasswort become available in mid-August (Loyn et al., 1986).
-During this time, individuals are constrained by the short- day lengths but need to be able to metabolise sufficient food to meet their energy expenditures and stay warm (Anon, pers. comm.).
-An important food source during June to mid-August was identified as the highly salt-tolerant Grey Glasswort (Halosarcia halocnemoides) which is largely confined to the low-rainfall area in western Port Phillip Bay, including at Point Wilson, and grows in the rear of saltmarshes (Yugovic, 1984; Loyn et al., 1986).
-The western Port Phillip Bay region corresponds with the driest climate in coastal Victoria as a consequence of the rain shadow caused by the Otway Ranges and has a high abundance and wide distribution of Grey Glasswort (Yugovic, 1984).
-Conversely, saltmarshes in East Gippsland and Western Port have a higher rainfall and therefore Grey Glasswort is absent resulting in the inability for these saltmarshes to provide a continual source of winter food for OBPs and may be the reason for the low numbers traditionally observed in these regions (Yugovic, 1984; Anon, pers. comm.).
-Subsequently, dry saltmarshes are an important winter habitat which OBPs rely heavily upon (Loyn et al., 1986).
+OBPs were found to forage successionally, following the sequential ripening of seeds in the various saltmarsh species, and require habitats which provide a variety of appropriate food plants throughout the winter (Yugovic, 1984; Loyn et al., 1986).
+The majority of traditional OBP food plants flower in summer and carry seed through to early winter (early March to early June), including the favoured species of Beaded Glasswort (Sarcocornia quinqueflora), Austral Seablite (Suaeda australis) and Southern Sea-heath (Frankenia pauciflora).
+Other plants flower in winter or spring, providing OBPs with food from mid-August to November, including Shrubby Glasswort (Sclerostegia arbuscula), with their diet being supplemented with Oakleaf Goosefoot (Chenopodium glaucum) and Arthrocnemum arbusculum (Yugovic, 1984; Loyn et al., 1986).
+Food appears to become scarce during the middle of winter, after the Beaded Glasswort loses its seeds, until seeds from Shrubby Glasswort become available in mid-August (Loyn et al., 1986).
+It was the opinion of one stakeholder that, during this time, individuals may be constrained by the short day lengths, but need to be able to metabolise sufficient food to meet their energy expenditures and stay warm (Anon, pers. comm.).
+An important food source between June and mid-August was identified as the highly salt-tolerant Grey Glasswort (Halosarcia halocnemoides) which is largely confined to the low-rainfall area in western Port Phillip Bay, including Point Wilson, and grows in the rear of saltmarshes (Yugovic, 1984; Loyn et al., 1986).
+The western Port Phillip Bay region corresponds with the driest climate in coastal Victoria (as a consequence of the rain shadow caused by the Otway Ranges) and has a high abundance and wide distribution of Grey Glasswort (Yugovic, 1984).
+Conversely, saltmarshes in East Gippsland and Western Port have a higher rainfall, and Grey Glasswort is, therefore, absent.
+This results in the inability for these saltmarshes to provide a continual source of winter food for OBPs and may be the reason for the low numbers traditionally observed in these regions (Yugovic, 1984; Anon, pers. comm.).
+It should be noted, however, that Grey Glasswort is absent from saltmarshes in south-western Victoria, which receive relatively high rainfall, yet these areas (Yambuk, Warrnambool, Killarney, Port Fairy) have all supported OBPs in the past.

+Subsequently, dry saltmarsh forms an important winter habitat which OBPs rely upon heavily (Loyn et al., 1986).

-The consumption of native saltmarsh species appears to be supplemented mainly during the mid-winter period with seeds from exotic species in adjacent pastures coinciding with the apparent critical shortage of seed available from native plant species (Yugovic, 1984; Lyon et al., 1986; Edgar & Menkhorst, 1993).
-Consumption of exotic vegetation, such as Cape Weed (Arctotheca calendula) is also greater at traditional saltmarsh sites which have contracted in size and in disturbed habitats where OBP foraging behaviour may be more opportunistic (McMahon et al., 1994).
+The consumption of native saltmarsh species appears to be supplemented mainly during midwinter with seeds from exotic species in adjacent pastures, coinciding with the apparent critical shortage of seed available from native plants (Yugovic, 1984; Loyn et al., 1986; Edgar & Menkhorst, 1993).
+Consumption of exotic vegetation, such as Cape Weed (Arctotheca calendula), is also greater at traditional saltmarsh sites which have contracted in size, as well as in disturbed habitats where OBP foraging may be more opportunistic (McMahon et al., 1994).